hpc/charliecloud/doc-src/ch-build2dir_desc.rst

 ::

-  $ ch-build2dir CONTEXT DEST [ARGS ...]
+  $ ch-build2dir -t TAG [ARGS ...]
+CONTEXT OUTDIR

 Description
 ===========

-Build a Docker image as specified by the file :code:`Dockerfile` in the current working directory and context directory :code:`CONTEXT`.
-Unpack it in :code:`DEST`.
+Build a Docker image named :code:`TAG` described by :code:`./Dockerfile` or as specified and unpack it into :code:`OUTDIR/TAG`.
+This is a wrapper for :code:`ch-build`, :code:`ch-docker2tar`, and :code:`ch-tar2dir`.

-Sudo privileges are required to run the :code:`docker` command.

-This runs the following command sequence: :code:`ch-build`, :code:`ch-docker2tar`, and :code:`ch-tar2dir` but provides less flexibility than the individual commands.
+See warning in man page for :code:`ch-tar2dir`.

 Arguments:

   :code:`CONTEXT`
     Docker context directory

-  :code:`DEST`
+  :code:`OUTDIR`
-    directory in which to place image tarball and directory
+    directory in which to place image directory (named :code:`TAG`) and temporary tarball

   :code:`ARGS`
     additional arguments passed to :code:`ch-build`